janniks/prepare-commit-msg/README.md

 > `find . -name .git -type d -prune -exec sh -c 'git --git-dir "{}" init' \;`

 ### Install Manually
-If you prefer to install manually you can walkthrough the following steps:
+If you prefer to install manually you can walk through the following steps:

 1. Copy the `scripts/prepare-commit-msg` script into your local git repository inside `.git/hooks`
-1. Edit the placeholders in the beginning of the script
+1. Edit the placeholders at the beginning of the script
 1. Make sure the is script executable by running `chmod +x prepare-commit-msg`
 1. Enjoy!
 Test it by committing anything!